cthhhhhh/Alpha-Decode/README.md

-# AlphaLingo
+# Alpha Decode

-AlphaLingo is a gamified web application designed to help users master "Gen Alpha" slang (e.g., *Rizz*, *Fanum Tax*, *Skibidi*).
+Alpha Decode is a gamified web application designed to help users master "Gen Alpha" slang (e.g., *Rizz*, *Fanum Tax*, *Skibidi*).
 Built with a modern React stack, it mimics the engagement mechanics of popular language learning apps like Duolingo.

 ## Features